jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## No One Wants to Feel like a Dummy

-I spent a lot of time researching how our users got started with the app and how they overcame hurdles.
-I was really surprised to find how much our customers will research before they reach out to our support team.
+I spent a lot of time researching how our users got started and how they overcame early hurdles.
+I was surprised to find how much they will research before they ever reach out to support.

-But when you think about it, it's not actually all that surprising.
+But when you think about it, it's not much of a surprise.
 After all, no one wants to feel like a dummy when they email the support experts.

-Now you can't resolve all the questions like this, but the Heavy Weight approach means if you identify this as a frequently asked question, you create documentation for it, or include it in your on-boarding resources.
+Now you can't resolve all the questions like this, but the Heavy Weight approach means if you identify this as a frequently asked question, you create documentation for it and include it in your on-boarding resources.

 ## Fictional Conversation 2